genelet/molecule/gometa/README.md

 MoleculeToGraph(molecule *godbi.Molecule, rest ...interface{}) *Graph
 ```

-where the first element of _rest_ is the _oneof_ map, and the second _Graph_'s package name.
+where the first element of _rest_ is the _oneof_ map, and the second _Graph_ package name.

 <br />

 ### 2.3 Errors

-Because of the exact matchings between protobuf messages to atoms, there is
+Because of the exact matchings between protobuf fields to table columns, there is
 no ambiguity in the functions.
 Every error should be panic and
 be fixed in the package.